 - Data on students submitted for Silver and Gold awards – name, email, school, certificate delivery address.

 - Anonymous diversity data held on students (when ‘Prefer not to say’ is not chosen) -gender, age range, ethnicity, disability, free school meal data

 How we collect the data

-- A teacher or student (expected to be over 13) signs up as a project owner to enter students for CREST Awards via the CREST website.
+- A teacher or student (expected to be 14 or over) signs up as a project owner to enter students for CREST Awards via the CREST website.

 - For Discover and Bronze: on line via My.CREST - a bespoke platform owned by the BSA.

 - For Star, SuperStar, Silver and Gold: online via Survey Monkey Apply – a platform owned by SurveyMonkey.
 (We formerly collected data via FluidReview, also owned by Survey Monkey.)

 - Student and teacher data is stored for 5 years.
 For online accounts this means 5 years since last login.